East Mountain Teaching: Fifth Patriarch Hongren (五祖弘忍)

 Hongren was a plain meditation teacher, who taught students of "various religious interests", including "practitioners of the Lotus Sutra, students of Madhyamaka philosophy, or specialists in the monastic regulations of Buddhist Vinaya".

 Following Daoxin, Hongren included an emphasis on the Mahaprajnaparamita Sutras, including the Heart Sutra and the Diamond Sutra, along with the emphasis on the Laṅkāvatāra Sūtra.

 Though Hongren was known for not compiling writings and for teaching Zen principles orally, the classical Chan text Discourse on the Highest Vehicle, is attributed to him.
 This work emphasizes the practice of "maintaining the original true mind" that "naturally cuts off the arising of delusion."

 Split in Northern and Southern School

 Originally Shenxiu was considered to be the "Sixth Patriarch", carrying the mantle of Bodhidharma's Zen through the East Mountain School.
-After the death of Shenxiu, his student Shenhui started a campaign to establish Huineng as the Sixth Ancestor.
+After the death of Shenxiu, Huineng's student Shenhui started a campaign to establish Huineng as the Sixth Ancestor.
 Eventually Shenhui's position won the day, and Huineng was recognized as the Sixth Patriarch.

 The successful promulgation of Shenhui's views led to Shenxiu's branch being widely referred to by others as the "Northern School."
-This nomenclature has continued in western scholarship, which for the most part has largely viewed Chinese Zen through the lens of southern Chan.
+This nomenclature has continued in western scholarship, which for the most part has largely viewed Chinese Chan/Zen through the lens of southern Chan.